silversub/terraform/provider/vpc-infrastructure-resources.md

 ### Import
 {: #vpn-gateway-connection-import}

-`ibm_is_vpn_gateway_connection` can be imported using the VPN gateway ID and the VPN gateway connection ID.
+`ibm_is_vpn_gateway_connection` can be imported by using the VPN gateway ID and the VPN gateway connection ID.

 ```
 terraform import ibm_is_vpn_gateway_connection.example <vpn_gateway_ID>/<vpn_gateway_connection_ID>